webpapaya/fhs-slides/master_2_functional_programming_in_js.md

 ---
 ## Side-Effects

 > A side effect is a change of system state or observable interaction with the outside world that occurs during the calculation of a result.
-(TODO: add citation)
+(Chris Barbour)

 - Any function with a side effect is not pure
 - Programms without side effects are useless